googlefonts/colr-gradients-spec/colr-gradients-spec.md

 ## Linear Gradients

 We propose definitions of linear gradients with two color line points P0 and P1 between which a gradient is interpolated.
-A point P2 is defined to rotate the gradient angle / orientation separately from the color line endpoints.

-If the dot-product (P₁ - P₀) .
-(P₂ - P₀) is zero (or near-zero for an implementation-defined definition) then gradient is ill-formed and nothing must be rendered.

 ![Defining points for linear gradients](images/linear_defining_points.png)